How many visitors land on your site every day? A thousand? A few hundred thousand?

-The simplest example of eCommerce automation in action is when a user receives emails with discounted offers on categories they’ve been browsing recently.
+The simplest eCommerce marketing automation example in action is when a user receives a series of emails with discounted special offers on categories they’ve been browsing recently.

 Contrary to popular opinion, personalization goes hand in hand with automation.

-With AI-powered tools, you can optimize your site for delivering an exceptional customer experience and stop losing prospects.
+With AI-powered tools, you can optimize your site to deliver an exceptional customer experience and stop losing prospects.

 That being said, setting up automation workflows isn’t easy even if you use top-notch technology.
-It requires a clear understanding of your challenges, goals, customer behaviour, and the buyer’s journey.
+It requires a clear understanding of your challenges, goals, customer behavior, and the buyer’s journey.

 - What prevents you from driving more sales?

 - At which point do site visitors leave most often?

 - What do you want to achieve with a specific automation workflow? (define a specific goal, like increasing the average cart value by 15%)